 In a two-tier ERP approach, the main branch or the headquarters uses tier-1 ERP software tailored to manage critical business functions whereas the sub-branches tend to use a less resource-intensive tier-2 ERP software to handle daily business operations.
 The flow of information from tier-2 to tier-1, allowing for master data management, acts as a single source of truth that provides access to critical business data to each stakeholder.

-The use of AI in ERP will radically change the way business operations are conducted.
+The use of AI in ERP will radically change the way business operations are conducted and this is impossible for AI not to make to the list of future ERP trends.
 Artificial Intelligence is the ability of computer applications to perform tasks that require intelligence.
 The building blocks of AI comprise vision systems, speech systems, natural language processing, expert systems, machine learning, and robotics.

 ERP systems perform various business functions such as financial management, manufacturing, operations, warehouse management, production and inventory control, project management, human resource management, and many more.
 Now, AI is taking on more and more mundane tasks that presently necessitate a person to review the analysis of a colossal amount of data and also eliminate human error.
 With the integration of artificial intelligence and machine learning within your cloud ERP software, you will feed data to powerful AI algorithms.
 It will help you identify trends and patterns in your operations and workflow that would not have been visible otherwise.
 The use of chatbots offers an extra edge to customer service and the helpdesk.
 Rather than employing a customer service rep to tackle all the queries of disgruntled customers, the customers can now ask where a virtual agent answers all pertinent questions in real-time.